 Imagism was a literary movement of the early 20th century.
 The proponents and participants were interested in the use of precise imagery and clear language.
-Rather than a broad swath of writers from around the world transitioning into a new way of writing, the imagist movement was small and only included a few writers who were dealing with important principles that would set out of the groundwork for the next decades of development.
+Rather than a broad swath of writers from around the world transitioning into a new way of writing, the imagist movement was small and only included a few writers who were dealing with important principles that would set out the groundwork for the next decades of development.

 The basic principles of the movement were developed by T.E.
-Hulme, an English philosopher and poet.
+Hulme, an English philosopher, and poet.
 He was interested, for years before the movement was recognized, in poetic language that was completely accurate in its depiction of a subject.
 He rejected the use of flowery and extraneous lines or details.
 It was not until 1912 that the man who is considered the founder of the movement, Ezra Pound, took Hulme’s ideas and merged them with his own.
 It was in November of that year that Pound first used the term, in reference to himself (he’d previously associated it with Hilda Doolittle’s work) with the publication of Hulme’s Complete Poetical Works.

 What did imagist poets care about?

-Aside using language that was more to the point, imagists rejected the sentimental themes and traditional styles of Romantic and Georgian poets.
+Aside from using language that was more to the point, imagists rejected the sentimental themes and traditional styles of Romantic and Georgian poets.
 Instead, they made use of free verse.
 This is a kind of poetic writing that does not utilize a pattern of rhyme or rhythm.
 But, that doesn’t mean the poems are without the use of figurative language.

 In March of 1913, after the beginning of the movement, Pound defined the boundaries and rules of imagism in A Few Don’ts by an Imagiste.
 They were as follows: